Green Building Pro Online Event Series: Green and Sustainable Schools

 Nick Semon holds an MS in Civil Engineering from the University of California at Berkeley and a BS in the same from Pennsylvania State University.
 Nick led the development of the CHPS Operations Report Card, a programmatic approach to benchmarking the performance of existing schools and providing suggestions for improvement.
 Prior to his work at CHPS, he worked in the sustainable construction industry in central Pennsylvania, focusing on renewable energy systems.

-NEWSROOM Public Notice of a 15-day Fourth Public Review Period of CHPS National Core Criteria Read more»
+NEWSROOM Notice of 15-day Second Public Review Period for the California CHPS Criteria 2014 Edition [CLOSED] Read more»

-Public Notice of the 45-day First Public Review Period of the California CHPS Criteria Read more»
+Notice of Public Review Period for the Northeast CHPS Criteria Read more»

 EVENTS Free Webinar: Make Your Existing School a High Performance School